-Comedian Jerry Seinfield once said, "What is a date, really, but a job interview that lasts all night?"
-We figured you singles out there could use a little advice on how to make those first dates a bit easier with some expert dating tips for men and women.
+Comedian Jerry Seinfeld once said, "What is a date, really, but a job interview that lasts all night?"
+If you're single, we thought it might be a good idea to provide a little advice on how to make those first dates a bit easier with some expert dating tips for men and women.

 Before entering the dating game, experts say you should know a thing or two about how to play.

 "They can tell when a guy doesn't have confidence from a mile away," said relationship expert Mike Lindstrom.

 TIP 1: Dating is a game where confidence is king and chivalry isn't dead.

 "Open the damn door.
 Kiss her at night.
 Don't be an idiot.
 Talk about her.
 Listen.
 It's so simple," Lindstrom said.